Congratulations to CBE graduates!

 Will there be a reception after the ceremony?
 No, we are not planning a reception.
 The Founder’s Court, just west of the Exhibition Hall, is reserved for our guests to mingle.
 Trophy Cupcakes will also be available for guests to take with them: make sure your graduate RSVP’s in time.

 While the University of Washington is excited to resume in person celebrations, Commencements are large in-person event where good public health practices are essential in the time of the COVID-19 pandemic.
+As of today, both King and Pierce counties remain in the “medium” level on the Centers for Disease Control’s county-by-county COVID-19 Community Level assessment, and we do not anticipate major changes to University policies between now and the end of the academic year.

 Entrance requirements for Seattle Center Exhibition Hall